-- minimises harm to the environmental values of waters - protects the environmental values of wetlands - protects the environmental values of groundwater and any associated surface ecological systems.
+- protects the environmental values of waters, including freshwater, estuarine and marine - protects the environmental values of wetlands - protects the environmental values of groundwater and any associated surface ecological systems

 The performance outcomes corresponding to this objective are in Schedule 5, Table 1 of the EP Regulation.
 The proponent should supply sufficient evidence (including through studies and proposed management measures) that show these outcomes can be achieved.